grafana/grafana/docs/sources/developers/plugins/migration-guide.md

 Removed due to being an internal component.

-### 8.3 deprecations
+### 8.4 deprecations

 #### LocationService replaces getLocationSrv

-IIn a previous release, we migrated to use a new routing system and introduced a new service for managing locations, navigation, and related information.
+In a previous release, we migrated to use a new routing system and introduced a new service for managing locations, navigation, and related information.
 In this release, we are making that new service the primary service.

 **Example:** Import the service.